pinadai/I310D-Assignment-1/README.md

 ### Goal of this project:

-To determine the median life expectancies of animals in North American zoos, as well as gauge in which age range the death of zoo animals is most common.
+To determine the median life expectancies of animals in North American zoos and aquariums, as well as gauge in which age range the death of zoo/aquarium animals is most common.
 To attempt to execute best practices for scientific research in designing and implementing.
 To make my findings fully reproducible by others.

 ### Links to any relevant API documentation: